-Eight human subjects with Parkinson's disease were used in this study.
+Seven human subjects with Parkinson's disease were used in this study.
 The human subjects all had idiopathic PD for greater than 4 years, a Hoehn-Yahr score of 3 or higher and a documented response to levodopa replacement therapy.
 All patients had a pre-operative neurological exam with detailed information on their tremor and PD symptoms.
 Subjects were excluded from surgery if they had cognitive impairment, active psychiatric disorders, or anatomic abnormalities on magnetic resonance imaging.
 None of the patients had undergone prior surgery for the treatment of PD.
 Informed consent for participation in the study was obtained in accordance with a protocol approved by the Massachusetts General Hospital Institutional Review Board.
 The decision to perform surgery was made based on clinical indications and was not related to participation in this study.
 In all subjects, anti-Parkinsonian medications were withheld starting at midnight before the surgery.
 No sedatives were given during the surgery.
 The general techniques of stereotactic localization and intraoperative microelectrode recordings are described elsewhere (Amirnovin et al., 2004, 2006; Hutchison et al., 1998).
-Physiologic localization using an array of 3 tungsten microelectrodes was performed, separated by 2 mm, in a parasagittal orientation.
-The electrodes were advanced simultaneously in 50-micron increments using a motorized drive.
-As a result between 3-15 neurons per patient were recorded in 1-3 regions of the STN, respectively.
-Amplification of the neuronal signal and control of the microdrive were handled by a dedicated intraoperative system (Alpha Omega, Nazareth, Israel).
-Neuronal activity was band-pass filtered (300 Hz - 6 kHz), sampled at 20 kHz, and stored on a data acquisition system (Cambridge Electronic Design, Cambridge UK).
-The behavioral paradigm was controlled by a Macintosh G4 computer.
-Spikes were sorted off-line using a template-matching algorithm (Spike 2, Cambridge Electronics Design).
-Each subject performed between 24-470 trials of a directed movement task described below.

-2.1 Primate Subject
+2.2 Primate Subject

-One adult male rhesus monkey (macaca mulatta), a.k.a.
-"Bohr", was used in this study.
+One adult male rhesus monkey (macaca mulatta) was used in this study.
 A titanium head post, plastic recording chamber and scleral search coil were surgically implanted in accordance with guidelines set by the animal review committee at Massachusetts General Hospital.
 Neuronal activity was amplified, band-pass filtered between 200 Hz - 5 kHz, and sampled at 20 kHz.
 Spikes were stored and sorted off-line using a template-matching algorithm (Spike 2, Cambridge Electronics Design).
 Eye position and joystick position were each sampled and recorded at 1 kHz.elsewhere (Amirnovin et al, 2004, 2006; Hutchison et al, 1998).
-Spikes were sorted off-line using a template-matching algorithm (Spike 2, Cambridge Electronics Design).
-Bohr performed between 868 trials of a directed movement task described below and recordings were taken from 96 neurons.

-2.2 Electrophysiological Recordings and Behavioral Task
+2.3 Electrophysiological Recordings and Behavioral Task

-Once the microelectrodes were in the STN, the subjects viewed a computer monitor and performed a behavioral task by moving a joystick with the contralateral hand.
-The joystick was mounted such that movements were in a horizontal orientation with the elbow flexed at approximately 45 degrees.
-The behavioural task began with the presentation of a small central fixation point.
+Once the microelectrodes were in the STN, the subjects viewed a computer monitor and performed a behavioral task by moving a joystick with the contralateral hand. joystick was mounted such that movements were in a horizontal orientation with the elbow flexed at approximately 45 degrees.
+The behavioural task consisted of two-stage paired trials.
+The first trial of each pair was denoted as "instructional" and began with the presentation of a small central fixation point.
 After a 500 ms delay, four small gray targets appeared arrayed in a circular fashion around the fixation point (Up, Right, Down and Left).
 After a 500-1000 ms delay a randomly selected target turned green (target cue) to indicate where the subject is to move.
 Then after another 500-1000 ms delay, the central fixation point turned green (go cue), cueing the subject to move.
 At this point the subject used the joystick to guide a cursor from the center of the monitor towards the green target.
-Once the target was reached, either a juice reward was given ( in the primate case) or a tone sounded indicating the subject had successfully completed the task (human case), and the stimuli were erased.
+Once the target was reached. either a juice reward given was in the primate case) or a tone sounded indicating the subject had successfully completed the task (human case), and the stimuli were erased.
 See Figure 3 for a schematic of an instructional trial.
 Subjects were required to return the joystick to the center position before the second trial of each pair started.
+The second trial of each pair was identical to its associated instructional trial in that the subject was required to move in the same direction.
+However, one or both of the cues could be omitted.
+Our analysis using second-stage trials are not presented here.

-Fig. 2 Schematic of Task of Instructional Trial
+Fig. 3 Schematic of Task of Instructional Trial

-2.3 A Point Process Model of STN Dynamics
+2.4 A Point Process Model of STN Dynamics